pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/CustomFunctions.md

 }
 ```

+This defines a "scalar" function, which is called on a value for each row in a query, returning its
+result.

 > Note: If your project is using [default main actor isolation] then you further need to annotate
 > your function as `nonisolated`.
 [default main actor isolation]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0466-control-default-actor-isolation.md

-And will be immediately callable in a query by prefixing the function with `$`:
+Once defined, the function is immediately callable in a query by prefixing the function with `$`:

 ```swift
 Reminder.select { $exclaim($0.title) }